 Margaret is reputed to have died on St. Patrick's Day 1906.
 The site of her burial is not yet known.

 Daughter Ellen Ralston "Ella" Pisel (1857-1922) was born on Jan.
 9, 1857 in Somerset, Somerset County, PA.
-She and her parents moved to Ohio when she was a young woman.
-There, she married William M. Johns ( ? - ? ).
+On April 8, 1875, at the age of 18, she was united in marriage with 25-year-old William M. Johns (Aug.
+14, 1849-1892), also of Somerset.
+L.F.
+Bittle officiated at the wedding, with the news covered in the pages of the Somerset Herald.
+The Johnses produced three known children, and perhaps more -- Charles Johns, Elizabeth "Lizzie" Johns and Margaret "Maggie" Johns.
+By 1880, the couple migrated to Ohio, making their new home in Akron, Summit County, where he found work as a plasterer.
+Sadly, William died on March 4, 1892, at the age of 42.
+The cause of his untimely passing is not yet known.
+His remains were placed into repose in East Cleveland Cemetery.
+Ella survived her spouse by three decades.
 As a widow, Ella maintained a home at 2830 Sedgwick Road in Shaker Heights, Cuyahoga County.
 She suffered for a decade from heart problems and, on Dec.
 2, 1922, died from acute gastritis at the age of 65.
 Interment was in East Cleveland Cemetery, with daughter Mrs. C.L.
 Anderson signing the official Ohio certificate of death.
-On the document, the maiden name of Ella's mother was written as "Duncan."
+On the document, the maiden name of Ella's mother was written as "Duncan" instead of "Younkin."

 Son Charles L. Pisel (1858-1924) was born on March 28, 1858 in Somerset, Somerset County, PA.
 When a young man, he relocated with his parents to Akron, Summit County, OH and obtained work in a match factory.
 He married Lovina Winkelman (1861- ? ), daughter of Mary Winkelman.
 Circa 1880, the newlyweds resided with Lovina's widowed mother in Akron.
 At some point he was named superintendent of the Peoples Savings & Loan Company building in Akron.
 Circa 1920, the Pisels moved to 33 North Forge Street in Akron.
 Charles was burdened with heart and kidney problems and died at the age of 66, on Dec.
 1, 1924, from the effects of acute kidney infection.
 Burial was in Glendale Cemetery.
 In providing details for the Ohio death certificate, Lovina spelled her mother-in-law's maiden name as "Young."